 Dragon Roll Recipe – Japanese Special

-The Dragon Roll is a popular and visually striking sushi roll often found in Japanese restaurants.
-This inside-out roll (uramaki) features a flavorful combination of crispy tempura shrimp, creamy avocado, and thinly sliced eel or unagi, all arranged to resemble the scales of a dragon.
-Often drizzled with a savory eel sauce and garnished with sesame seeds or tobiko, the Dragon Roll delivers a satisfying blend of textures and sweet-savory notes.
+The Dragon Roll is a visually striking Japanese sushi roll that combines the crunch of shrimp tempura with the creaminess of avocado and the rich flavor of eel.
+This inside-out roll (uramaki) is often garnished with tobiko and sesame seeds, offering a delightful blend of textures and sweet-savory notes.
 Whether you’re hosting a sushi night or looking to impress guests, this roll is as delicious as it is eye-catching.
-Let’s dive into creating this iconic sushi dish at home

 • Prep Time30 min